wondmgezahu/RAMP/README.md

 # RAMP
 Real-Time Adaptive Motion Planning via Point Cloud-Guided, Energy-Based Diffusion and Potential Fields
 ## Physical Robot Experiments
-This repository demonstrates physical robot experiments for pursuit-evasion scenarios using our RAMP framework.
+This documentation presents physical robot demonstrations for pursuit-evasion scenarios implemented using our RAMP framework.

 All experiments are conducted under the following conditions: